"One of the little gems of the artistic calendar in Britain" The Telegraph

 HighTide Festival Theatre was founded in 2007 by Steven Atkinson and Sam Hodges.
 A full production history since 2007 can be found here.
 The HighTide festival was founded in 2006/7 by Sam Hodges with Moss Barclay and Lilli Geissendorfer.

 Lansons host our administrative offices in-kind within their Clerkenwell offices.
-This innovative partnership between a business and charity has won five Corporate Engagement Award, a Social Impact Award, a Arts & Business award nomination, and has been profiled by the Guardian and the Evening Standard.
+This innovative partnership between a business and charity has won five Corporate Engagement Award, a Social Impact Award, two Arts & Business award nominations, and has been profiled by the Guardian and the Evening Standard.